kevinst1r/QuickImageSorter/README.md

 1: Filename Visibility Toggle <br />
 Arrow Keys: Previous and Last Image

-# Notes:
-- When you select a folder when Moving All Files it automatically moves all the images to the specified folders (Favorite/Edit).
-If you Favorited AND Edited it would get duplicated into both.
-- Hover over buttons for Tooltips
-- GIF Support
-- WIP

 UI Assets Generated with the <a href="https://chat.openai.com/g/g-H0UwwgFOe-ui-asset-generator">UI Asset Generator</a> Custom GPT.